yk-tanigawa/yk-tanigawa.github.io/_publications/preprint-2025-11-13-PRISM.md

 ![PRISM demonstrates outperforming and competitive predictive performance](/files/2025/TianTanigawa_PRISM_07.jpg)

-We showed, through feature importance analysis, that having one reference genomic annotation is not sufficient, highlighting the advantage in systematic integration with our approach.
+We showed, through feature importance analysis, that having one reference genomic annotation is not sufficient, highlighting the advantage of systematic integration with our approach.

 ![No single feature alone is sufficient to enhance PGS predictive performance in PRISM](/files/2025/TianTanigawa_PRISM_08.jpg)